6808/6808.github.io/labs/lab2.md

 Before you can scan for an anthill, you need to initialize a `BLE` object.
 A good place to do this is in the `init` method of `SensorModel`.
-Since you will need access this object repeatedly, you probably want to store it in an instance variable of the class.
+Since you will need access this object repeatedly, you probably want to declare it as an instance variable of the class.

 Keep in mind that after initializing the object, you will need to set its delegate to the current SensorModel object: